Skip to main content

 Hear from experienced leaders who are tackling critical issues head-on, sharing insights on topics like staff retention, technology innovations such as artificial intelligence, and diversity, equity and inclusion.
 Presenters will facilitate conversations designed to inspire and educate.
 You’ll leave equipped with practical tools, fresh ideas, and renewed motivation to strengthen your leadership and create lasting impact for animals and communities.

-1. Acquire strategies for retaining staff.
+• Acquire strategies for retaining staff.

-2. How to harness technological innovation in animal welfare, including artificial intelligence.
+• Learn how to harness technological innovation in animal welfare, including artificial intelligence.

-3. Address approaches for ensuring an inclusive workplace.
+• Address approaches for ensuring an inclusive workplace.

 Read more

-Preparing for emergency response
+Preparing for Emergency Response

 Pre-conference deep dives (April 19)

-Preparing for emergency response
+Preparing for Emergency Response

-• Preparing for emergency response
+• Preparing for Emergency Response

 Join us for an immersive learning experience dedicated to strengthening the role of animal welfare in emergency preparedness and response frameworks.
 This event will empower attendees with the knowledge and skills needed to support a unified and integrated national response network.
 Participants will explore strategies for improving the readiness and capabilities of Humane Societies, SPCAs, and animal welfare agencies while advocating for the inclusion of animals in disaster planning at every level of government.